Meshcloud/deployhero.github.io/setting-concourse-up-for-production.md

 > **Info** This article is a work in progress

+# Setting up Concourse for Production

+This section looks at the "next step up" from the local Concourse deployment used earlier in this tutorial, by deploying Concourse on a dedicated VM that you can scale vertically.
+However, if you need to run hundreds of builds per hour or need Concourse itself to be highly available, you should instead take a look at strategies for Deploying Concourse as a Cluster, e.g. [Concourse on Kubernetes](https://github.com/kubernetes/charts/tree/master/stable/concourse) or [Concourse on BOSH](https://concourse.ci/clusters-with-bosh.html).

 ## Provisioning a VM for Concourse
 > **Hint** First time deploying an OpenStack VM?
 Follow our OpenStack Starter Guide (coming soon) to setup ssh keys, networking, routers and public IPs correctly.